Updated: Oct 2, 2020

 Location: 2 Rennell Street, Lewisham, London SE13 7HD

-The wine is all great and not overly expensive, we had an Italian white but the name escapes me, they also do excellent cocktails.
+The wine is all great and not overly expensive, I had an Italian white but the name escapes me, they also do excellent cocktails.
 The only drink I wasn’t a fan of was the condensed milk ice cream affogato, but I think that was more down to my own taste rather than the quality of the drink.
+They also made some excellent non alcoholic cocktails for Claire.

 The service was impeccable, fast, and the staff were very knowledgeable about the menu options.
 Claire was running late and the waiter kept chatting with me as I think he thought I may have been on a first date and had been spurned!
 A nice touch but fortunately that was not the case.